litetex-oss/mcm-server-snapshot-performance-backports/README.md

 <!-- modrinth_exclude.end -->

 # Server Snapshot Performance Backports
-Minecraft mod that backports server performance improvements from the latest snapshots
+Minecraft mod that backports server performance improvements for the latest release from the latest snapshots

 <!-- modrinth_exclude.start -->